Language selection

 Rules of origin (ROO) key terms

-Type of Rule of OriginDefinition
+Type of rule of originDefinition

-A good is wholly obtained if produced entirely in the territory of one or more of CUSMA/USMCA countries.
+Wholly obtained or ProducedA good is wholly obtained if produced entirely in the territory of one or more of CUSMA/USMCA countries.

-A good is produced exclusively from originating materials if some of the material was obtained outside of CUSMA/USMCA parties, and was made originating by satisfying either a tariff shift or a regional value content.
+Produced exclusively from originating materialsA good is produced exclusively from originating materials if some of the material was obtained outside of CUSMA/USMCA parties, and was made originating by satisfying either a tariff shift or a regional value content.

-Tariff shift shows that components not made in a CUSMA country have been sufficiently transformed in Canada to allow them to qualify for a preferential tariff under the FTA.
+Tariff shift (a change in tariff classification rule)Tariff shift shows that components not made in a CUSMA country have been sufficiently transformed in Canada to allow them to qualify for a preferential tariff under the FTA.
 The amount of non-FTA components does not matter.

-Regional value content (RVC) rules require that a good includes a certain percentage of content from countries in the FTA.
-Please see Trade.gov’s Regional Value Content page for more information.
+A regional value content requirement (percent-based rule)Regional value content (RVC) rules require that a good includes a certain percentage of content from countries in the FTA.
+Please see Trade.gov's Regional Value Content page for more information.

 Be aware: If your shipment is valued at more than $800 USD, you should be aware of the rules of origin under the CUSMA/USMCA and determine whether your product meets the ROO and therefore, is eligible for duty-free entry (0% tariff) into the United States.